 For impoverished children, access to clean water not only restores health but also opens doors to educational opportunities and a future to pursue their God-given potential.
-For more than five decades, World Vision has worked in water, sanitation, and hygiene (WASH), originally starting with small water projects.
-Today, World Vision brings clean water to one new person every 10 seconds and by doing so also equips communities with sanitation and hygiene programs.
+For more than three decades, World Vision has worked in water, sanitation, and hygiene (WASH), originally starting with small water projects.
+Today, World Vision is reaching one new person every 10 seconds with clean water and one new person with handwashing promotion as well.
 Here are five examples of our water work around the world.

 In the northern Kenyan community of Kesot, clean water rushes from a gravity-fed water pipeline system.
-A hilltop dam protects and diverts spring water and the pipeline — which community members helped build and now maintain — delivers it to homes and the three primary schools.
-Students, like Cheru, can attend class because they spend less time gathering water; and because the schools are outfitted with large water tanks, spigots, latrines for boys and girls of differing abilities, and hand-washing stations.
+A hilltop dam protects and diverts spring water and the pipeline — which community members helped build and now help maintain — delivers it to homes and the three primary schools.
+Students, like Cheru, can attend class because they spend less time gathering water and because the schools are outfitted with large water tanks, spigots, latrines for boys and girls of differing abilities, and handwashing stations.
 This system will last because the community owns it — the water committee collects user fees to hire local workers, who have been trained by World Vision, to repair any breakdowns in the system to ensure water is flowing for years to come.

-The eight-year war in Syria has displaced millions of people — half of them children.
+Now in its 11th year, the war in Syria has displaced millions of people — half of them children.
 Nearly 11.1 million people in Syria need humanitarian aid.
 Damaged or destroyed water pipelines and sanitation systems have left families vulnerable to sickness and disease.
 World Vision rehabilitates critical water infrastructure, like pipelines, pumps, storage tanks, and taps, in hard-hit areas.
-We provide clean water and sanitation facilities to Syrian refugees and hygiene education to refugee children in Jordan, Lebanon, and Iraq.
-By 2020, our goal is to reach 6 million people affected by the crisis with clean water and provide 200,000 people with functioning sanitation and hand-washing facilities.
+We provide clean water access and sanitation facilities to Syrian refugees and promote good hygiene to refugee children in Jordan, Lebanon, and Iraq.
+Our goal is to reach 6 million people affected by the crisis with clean water and provide 200,000 people with functioning sanitation and handwashing facilities.

-In Mali, 1 woman in 27 has a chance of dying during childbirth over her lifetime — compared with 1 in 3,800 chance in the U.S. Clean water and improved sanitation at medical facilities are critical for patients and workers in efforts to prevent spread of diseases.
-Facilities in rural, developing areas often lack the necessities like running water, functioning toilets, and hand-washing stations.
-That’s why World Vision prioritizes efforts to drill borehole wells, provide necessities, and train health workers in Mali and in dozens of other countries.
-Even the smallest of improvements lead to cleaner facilities and better outcomes for mothers and babies.
+In Mali, one in 29 women have a chance of dying during childbirth over her lifetime — compared with a one-in-3,000 chance in the U.S. Clean water and improved sanitation at medical facilities are critical for patients and workers in efforts to prevent the spread of diseases.
+Facilities in rural, developing areas often lack the necessities like running water, functioning toilets, and handwashing stations.
+That’s why World Vision prioritizes efforts to develop water systems, provide necessities, and train health workers in Mali and dozens of other countries.
+Even the smallest of improvements lead to cleaner facilities and better outcomes for mothers and newborns.